sadrajafari/cs5830_final-project/README.md

 4. Click the blue download button on the right side of the file
    - There should be a drop down menu
 5. Click "Gzip archive".
 This should download the zip file for the data
-6. Move the zip file to the `data/` directory in the project
+6. Extract the zip file to the `data/` directory in the project
-7. Extract the zip file to a directory named `SWAN/`